 Use OneDrive as a "Data Warehouse".
-You can use OneDrive to keep an archive of clinical photos without violating privacy regulations.
+You can use OneDrive to keep an archive of medical photos without violating privacy regulations.
 This is particularly useful for areas of medicine where it is appropriate to document visual changes over time.
 OneDrive, in conjunction with PicSafe, can be used to help you comply with HIPAA and HITECH regulations.
 See the Microsoft and HIPAA and the HITECH Act page for more information.
-While HIPAA is a US-based standard for protecting patient privacy, it is viewed by many around the world as the gold standard in patient privacy regulation.

 - Tap on the Settings button (on the primary form).